LazZiya/ExpressLocalization/README.md

 }
 ````

-Then configure the app to use RequestLocalizationMiddleware :
+Then configure the app to use `RequestLocalization` middleware :
 ````cs
 public void Configure(IApplicationBuilder app, IWebHostEnvironment env) {